 Reliance on shelters has grown significantly over the past decade

-The number of individuals and families using Ottawa’s shelters has come down from a peak in 2012, though there was an uptick for both in 2016.
+The number of individuals and families using Ottawa’s shelters had come down from a peak in 2012, but there was a noticeable increase for both in 2017.
 The average length of stay grew steadily from 2006 to 2017.
-The total number of “bed nights” began rising dramatically in 2006 and has stayed consistently high in recent years.
+The total number of “bed nights” began rising dramatically in 2006 and had a sharp uptick in 2017.

 Shelters are part of a larger social-housing landscape that also includes transitional housing, supportive housing and/or affordable housing.
 There are about 52 independent non-profit social-housing organizations in Ottawa, varying widely in size and mandate.

 Note that the numbers shown in this graphic do not include shelters for women fleeing abuse.
 The information in the context statement on social housing organizations comes mainly from ChamplainHealthLine.ca, supplemented by the Ottawa Community Foundation's in-house database.
 The data used to develop the graphic was provided by the Homelessness Programs & Shelter Services Unit, Housing Services Branch, City of Ottawa.
 The following source was also consulted:

 - Alliance to End Homelessness 2014.
 Annual Report Card.
 Accessed April 11, 2016.